A healthy diet can be good for your heart as well as your waistline.

 - A handful of healthy nuts such as almonds or walnuts will satisfy your hunger and help your heart.

 - Berries are chock full of heart-healthy phytonutrients and soluble fiber.
-Try blueberries, strawberries, cranberries or raspberries in cereal or yogurt.
+Try blueberries, strawberries, blackberries or raspberries in cereal or yogurt.

-- Flaxseeds contain omega-3 fatty acids, fiber and phytoestogens to boost heart health.
+- Seeds.
+Flaxseeds contain omega-3 fatty acids, fiber and phytoestogens to boost heart health.
 Take them in ground or milled form to reap the greatest benefit.
+Chia seeds also provide omega 3, fiber and protein and can be eaten whole.

-- Dark beans,such as kidney or black beans, are high in fiber, B-vitamins, minerals and other good stuff.
+- Legumes.
+Dried beans and lentils ― such as garbanzo, pinto, kidney or black beans, are high in fiber, B-vitamins, minerals and other good stuff.
 Veggie chili, anyone?

 - A 4-ounce glass of red wine (up to two for men and one for women per day) can help improve good (HDL) cholesterol levels.

-- Try marinated tofu in a stir-fry with fresh veggies for a heart-healthy lunch or dinner.
+- Soy.
+Add edamame beans or marinated tofu in a stir-fry with fresh veggies for a heart-healthy lunch or dinner.

-- Red, yellow and orange veggies such as carrots, sweet potatoes, red peppers and acorn squash are packed with carotenoids, fiber and vitamins to help your heart.
+- Red, yellow and orange veggies such as carrots, sweet potatoes, red peppers, tomatoes and acorn squash are packed with carotenoids, fiber and vitamins to help your heart.

 - Fruits such as oranges, cantaloupes and papaya are rich in beta-carotene, potassium, magnesium and fiber.